Globalstars call for projects with Taiwan

 - Your application will be checked for completeness and eligibility before being reviewed using a standard evaluation procedure.
 If successful, your project will receive a Eureka label.

-- Your funding body may carry out a further evaluation (performed by the NPC and technical experts) according to their funding rules before allocating funds to successful applicants.
+- Your funding body may carry out a further evaluation (performed by the project officer and technical experts) according to their rules before allocating funds to successful applicants.

-In parallel to submitting a Eureka project application form, project partners must submit a related funding application to their respective funding body, taking into account all relevant procedures and submission rules.
+In parallel to the submission of the Eureka project application form, all project partners are required to submit a related funding application, if required, to their respective funding bodies, taking into account all relevant procedures and submission rules.

-- Applicants in Austria must submit an application on the FFG eCall portal on 20 December 2021 17:00 CET.
+- Applicants in Poland must submit their domestic application to email@example.com on 20 June 2023, 17:00 CEST